‘The Seven Deadly Sins’ Season 3 Release Date: Nanatsu no Taizai Netflix Spoiler

 First off, this spoilers guide is not intended to be a point-by-point synopsis for the Nanatsu no Taizai manga and the eventual The Seven Deadly Sins anime.
 While this spoilers article will give you an overall picture of what to expect when The Seven Deadly Sins season 3 release date rolls around, it will not contain any major spoilers related to the plot points.
 The first season also differed from the manga in some ways so we can’t expect everything to be the same.
 So rest assured that you will have some surprises in store when the anime eventually airs.

+(If you want more details about the OVA videos, the seventh Sin, and the Demon Clan check out this older article with this link.)

-The Coffin of Eternal Darkness disappeared at the end of season 1, with Merlin finding no trace of it.
+The Coffin of Eternal Darkness sealed the demons away and it was weakened further by Elizabeth’s blood.
+The coffin disappeared at the end of season 1, with Merlin finding no trace of it.
 At the beginning of Season 3, Meliodas should demand that Merlin tell him what transpired 10 years ago.
 Merlin reveals that the Demon Clan was set free and she believes Hendrickson to still be alive despite taking the full power of Meliodas’ Revenge Counter.
-(There’s more to the story, including a murder and an explanation for why Meliodas lost his memory of the event, but I’ll leave that as a surprise.)
+(There’s more to the story, including a murder and an explanation for why Meliodas lost his memory of the event, but let’s leave that as a surprise.)

 The second story saga will focus on a group of powerful demons called the Ten Commandments, whom Meliodas believes must have been set free.
-Like the Sins, they all have names which represent their character, and they were handpicked by the Demon King himself.
+Like the Sins, they all have names which represent their character.
+They were handpicked by the Demon King himself, with each character endowed with a unique power that delivers a curse on whomever breaks the commandment.
+The curse can only be lifted when either the victim dies or the demon is destroyed.

+Here’s a list of the Ten Commandments demons and their respective ability.

+As an example, the first member of the Ten Commandments the Sins run into in Camelot is Galand.
+He’s a demon who has been sealed away for 3,000 years by the Goddess Clan and despite having his magical power drained his first desire upon gaining freedom is to engage in battle with powerful enemies.
+His special ability is based upon Truth and even Merlin’s magic doesn’t make a dent (Galand find mages to be quite annoying since they take the “fun” out of battle).

+To put Galand’s power and size into perspective, he traveled to Camelot in only 72 leaps.
+The demon easily overwhelms Meliodas, Diane, Slader, and Merlin, destroying half of Camelot and its Holy Knights in the process.
+The only reason Galand does not kill them all is because Gowther uses his unique power to deceive the demon into thinking he’d already killed Meliodas and the Sins.

+Besides hunting down escaped demons, the Sins have another reason to be in Camelot.
 In the anime version, Meliodas promised Elizabeth that he’d help her find all seven of the Sins, using that as an excuse for why Elizabeth should defy her father King Barta and join the Sins on their quest to Camelot.
-Finding the seventh missing Sin should not take place quickly within season 3 since the introduction of Escanor, the Lion’s sin of pride, did not debut in the manga until chapter 147.
+Finding the seventh missing Sin should not take place quickly within Season 3 since the introduction of Lord Escanor, the Lion’s sin of pride, did not debut in the manga until chapter 147.

 Escanor is quite interesting as a character since he possesses almost a dual personality.
 Like the opposite of a vampire, he finds his peak power with the rise of the sun but slowly withers to become a small and shriveled man during the night.
-Not only does his physique change dramatically, so does his attitude, with his arrogant pride being quite evident at his full strength.
+Not only does his physique change dramatically, so does his attitude, with his arrogant pride being quite evident at his full strength while he’s insecure and cowardly during the night.
 Escanor even changes his eating habits, speech patterns, and thoughts.
 Needless to say, he’ll make a humorous addition to the Sins’ rogue gallery.

 Even though they find Escanor, Elizabeth will not leave the Sins to return home.
 If anything, she’ll become more integral to the plot.
 Elizabeth will manifest her powers as a Goddess, leading to some interesting physical changes.
 Without spoiling the surprise completely, here’s a pic of her partial transformation.

-In the end, audiences will learn of the hidden history of the Holy War, how Meliodas was involved, and the true nature of the Ten Commandments.
+In the end, audiences will learn of the hidden history of the 3,000-year-old ancient war, how Meliodas was involved, and the true nature of the Ten Commandments.
 A powerful new enemy, the Demon King, will arise, and to put his power into perspective he’s merely letting the Ten Commandments “borrow” some of his magical energy.
 The other clans will become involved and there’s even fights with Archangels.

 What will the story be for the ending of Season 3 and the beginning of The Seven Deadly Sins Season 4?
 Some fans believe the creator may call it the Demon King Saga, although there are other theories which focus on the role of other clans like the Fairies and the Goddess Clan.
-It turns out that at the pinnacle of civilization the leaders of the four clans were close friends before war broke out.
-Why did the war start?
-Let’s just say that Meliodas and his love for a certain someone may have triggered a betrayal based upon some fan theories.
+It turns out that at the pinnacle of civilization the leaders of the four races (humans, fairies, giants, and goddesses) were close friends before war broke out.

+Why did the ancient war start?
+How did Meliodas end up giving up leadership of the Ten Commandments?
 At one point, Meliodas was one of the most vile and terrifying demons that ever existed.
 Why Meliodas betrayed the Demon Clan is still a mystery that Suzuki has yet to reveal, but we do know that when Meliodas fled the Demon Clan he killed two characters in the process.
+Let’s just say that Meliodas and his love for a certain someone may have triggered a betrayal based upon some fan theories.

-The third saga will probably focus on whomever the true enemy is that’s orchestrating strife in the background.
+The third saga will probably focus on whomever the true enemy is that’s orchestrating strife from the shadows.
 Considering the fights against the Archangels in the manga story, perhaps the Goddess Clan is orchestrating everything secretly and the Demon Clan is not as it seems?
 This fan theory would fit within the context of how the major characters, including the Ten Commandments, are often revealed to be different from what is expected.
 Needless to say, audiences will be in for a fun ride when The Seven Deadly Sins season 3 release date finally comes.

 [Featured Image by Nakaba Suzuki/The Seven Deadly Sins/Kodansha]